makob/weewx-docker/README.md

 is basically to run in simulator mode.

 The `passwd` volume map is needed for rsync; rsync requires the current user to have an entry in /etc/passwd.
-Use `getent passwd $USER
+Use `getent passwd
-> .passwd` if you want expose a more limited set of users to the container.
+$USER` if you want expose a more limited set of users to the container.

 Finally, the `mysqld.sock` volume mapping is needed when WeeWX is told